toholdaquill/toholdaquill.github.io/american-refugees-are-coming.md

 The Canadian Man ripped open his shirt, buttons popping, to reveal a tattoo of a lumberjack that stretched from navel to nipples.
 "I welcome refugees to Canada."

-"But these are /American/ refugees!"
+"But these are *American* refugees!"
 Bassador said.

 "If they come fleeing political oppression, then they are welcome here in Canada."
 The Canadian Man straightened his shirt, adjusted his tie.
 "Now, if there's nothing else, I have to go elbow some boobies."